 Since 2007, led by our policy of creating an environment in which employees can work efficiently within time constraints, the Group has encouraged employees to leave the office before 7 p.m. and has set the goal of achieving a 100% implementation rate in all divisions.
 Furthermore, the Group has developed guidelines for work and meetings where multiple departments collaborate.
-The Human Resources Division regularly confirms if employees are leaving the company by 7:00 p.m., and the Work-Life Balance Committee has established a system for verifying the implementation status of this initiative.
+The Human Resources Division regularly confirms if employees are leaving the company by 7:00 p.m., and the Diversity and Inclusion Promotion Committee has established a system for verifying the implementation status of this initiative.

 Since 2015, the Group has been expanding investment in human resource development by capitalizing on the results of productivity improvements.
 In addition, in 2017 and 2018, the Group provided a "special allowance for work-life balance and work style reform," and in 2019 provided a "special allowance for productivity improvement."
 Lump sum payments, funded by the results of productivity improvement, were paid to employees separately from their bonuses.

 Further, the Group operates an "hourly leave system" that allows employees to take annual leave in units of one hour, which enables flexible work styles.
 The Group has also set up the "flextime system" according to the business situation of each department.

 Promotion of taking annual leave